-Adelaide Rebekah (her miniature crinoline and monumental features corresponded with the combination of her names) immediately put up her lips to pay the kiss in advance; whereupon her father, rising into still more glowing satisfaction with the general meritoriousness of his circumstances, and with the stranger who was an admiring witness, said cordiallyvou."
+Adelaide Rebekah (her miniature crinoline and monumental features corresponded with the combination of her names) immediately put up her lips to pay the kiss in advance; whereupon her father, rising into still more glowing satisfaction with the general meritoriousness of his circumstances, and with the stranger who was an admiring witness, said cordially-

 "You see there's somebody will be disappointed if you don't come this evening, sir.
 You won't mind sitting down in our family place and waiting a bit for me, if I'm not in when you come, sir?
 I'll stretch a point to accommodate a gent of your sort.
-Bring the diamond, and I'll see what I can do for the reunion with them any sweetness beyond such as could be found in the strict fulfilment of a painful duty.
+Bring the diamond, and I'll see what I can do for you."

+Deronda thus left the most favourable impression behind him, as a preparation for more easy intercourse.
+But for his own part those amenities had been carried on under the heaviest spirits.
+If these were really Mirah's relatives, he could not imagine that even her fervid filial piety could give the reunion with them any sweetness beyond such as could be found in the strict fulfilment of a painful duty.
 What did this vaunting brother need?
 And with the most favourable supposition about the hypothetic mother, Deronda shrank from the image of a first meeting between her and Mirah, and still more from the idea of Mirah's domestication with this family.
 He took refuge in disbelief.
-To find an Ezra Cohen when the name was running in your head was no more extraordinary than to find a Josiah Smith under like circumstances; and as to the coincidence about the daughter, it would probably turn out to be a difference.
+To find an Ezra Cohen when the name was running in your head was no more extraordinary than to find a Tosiah Smith under like circumstances; and as to the coincidence about the daughter, it would probably turn out to be a difference.
 If, however, further knowledge confirmed the more undesirable conclusion, what would be wise expediency?-to try and determine the best consequences by concealment, or to brave other consequences for the sake of that openness which is the sweet fresh air of our moral life?